Nylilsa/nylilsa.github.io/assets/backup_descriptions/docs/wbawc_extra.md

 No Hypers, 1 Bomb

 The reason why no bomb is used before the spell is because it is impossible to since there is dialogue before the spell starts.
 The reason why no hyper is used is because using a hyper would kill the spell too fast.
-In fact, Youmu can kill the spell card in around 4.15s without hypers.
+In fact, Youmu can kill the spell-card in around 4.15s without hypers.
 The reason why it mustn’t be killed in less than 4.15s is so that a bomb can be used before her second spell “Hell Realm Sight-Line” starts.

 **Break**

 Bomb

 Bomb as soon as possible.
-If the speedkill on her first spell “Watershed of Blood” goes well, it means Youmu has about less than half a second to bomb before Kutaka’s second spell card “Hell Realm Sight-Line” is declared.
+If the speedkill on her first spell “Watershed of Blood” goes well, it means Youmu has about less than half a second to bomb before Kutaka’s second spell-card “Hell Realm Sight-Line” is declared.

 **“Hell Realm Sight-Line” [3.20s, 3.50s]**